BlueSuffix: Reinforced Blue Teaming for Vision-Language Models Against Jailbreak Attacks: Experiments

 \subsection{Main Results}

+We first evaluate our \textsf{BlueSuffix} defending image-based (VAA, imgJP) and text-based (GCG, AutoDAN) attack on three open-source VLMs and a commercial VLM.
+Our BlueSuffix demonstrates a significant advantage over other baselines, reducing the ASR to \textbf{zero} in all cases, with results summarized in Table \ref{tab:def_results}.
+It is important to note that our suffix generator is fine-tuned on hard jailbreak prompts crafted by BAP attack.
+Therefore, defending image-based and text-based attacks confirm the effectiveness of \textsf{BlueSuffix} and demonstrate its strong generalizability in defending against different types of jailbreak attacks across various datasets and models.

-\paragraph{Defending Open-source VLMs} We first evaluate our defense on two open-source VLMs: LLaVA (LLaVA-v1.5-7B) \citep{liu2024visual} and MiniGPT-4 (Vicuna) \citep{zhu2023minigpt}, using the MM-SafetyBench dataset \citep{liu2023query}.
-Our experiments cover 13 categories of jailbreak prompts from this dataset, with results summarized in Table \ref{tab:def_results} (\textbf{top subtable}).
-Overall, \textsf{BlueSuffix} reduces the ASR of BAP attacks by $56.37\%$ on the LLaVA model (from $61.02\%$ to $4.65\%$) and by $52.89\%$ on MiniGPT-4 (from $62.26\%$ to $9.37\%$), on average.
-Particularly, when compared with DiffPure \citep{nie2022DiffPure} and Safety Prompt \citep{zheng2024prompt}, our method demonstrates at least 23\% robustness improvement (56.37\% vs. 32.66\%) on LLaVA and 12\% on MiniGPT-4(52.89\% vs. 40.84\%).
+For cross-modal attack BAP on open-source models, \textsf{BlueSuffix} reduces the ASR of BAP attacks by $56.37\%$ on the LLaVA model (from $61.02\%$ to $4.65\%$) by $52.89\%$ on MiniGPT-4 (from $62.26\%$ to $9.37\%$) and by $51.70\%$ on the InstructionBLIP (from $58.48\%$ to $6.78\%$).
+Particularly, when compared with unimodal defense (DiffPure, Safety Prompt, R2D2, and CAT), our method demonstrates at least 23\% robustness improvement (56.37\% vs. 32.66\%) on LLaVA, 12\% on MiniGPT-4 (52.89\% vs. 40.84\%) and 16\% on InstructionBLIP (51.70\% vs. 35.80\%).
 Such a huge improvement demonstrates the advantage of bimodal defense over unimodal defense.
 An interesting observation about unimodal defense is that textual defense appears to be more effective than visual defense.
-When combined, the ``DiffPure + Safety Prompt'' method exhibits much greater ASR reduction on both LLaVA and MiniGPT-4, showcasing the strength of bimodal defense.
-However, our \textsf{BlueSuffix} still beats ``DiffPure + Safety Prompt'' by a considerable margin.
-This indicates the importance of the suffix generator for cross-modal robustness.
+For bimodal defense (`DiffPure + Safety Prompt' and VLGuard), the ``DiffPure + Safety Prompt'' method exhibits much greater ASR reduction on all open-source models, even better than VLGuard, showcasing the strength of bimodal defense.
+Moreover, our \textsf{BlueSuffix} beats ``DiffPure + Safety Prompt'' by a considerable margin.
+This indicates the importance of the suffix generator for enhancing the cross-modal robustness.